The Weil Decoration of the Horrocks-Mumford Bundle: Introduction

+In fact, the assignment in~\eqref{eq:Hrho} readily generalises to toric varieties $X$ with canonical divisor $D=\partial X$, and we consider some examples in Section~\ref{sec:HMtype}.

 {\em Conventions.} In this article we let $\kk$ be an algebraically closed field of characteristic zero.
 We always work with normal algebraic $\kk$-varieties, that is, normal, separated and integral schemes of finite type over $\kk$.
-In particular, $X$ is regular in codimension one: any local ring of dimension one is therefore regular and thus a discrete valuation ring (DVR).
-We let $\eta$ be the generic point of $X$.
+In particular, $X$ is regular in codimension one: any one-dimensional local ring is regular, thus a discrete valuation ring (DVR).